 Issue an MLME-SCAN.confirm primitive, with the ResultCode equal to INTERMEDIATE_SCAN_RESULT and one BSSDescriptionSet, BSSDescriptionFromFDSet, or BSSDescriptionFromMeasurementPilotSet containing information of all BSSs that have been discovered from the scanned channel.

-Process all probe responses received until the timer reaches MaxChannelTime, constructing BSSDescriptions corresponding to the probe responses that match the criteria specified in the MLME-SCAN.request primitive.
+Process all Probe Response frames received until the timer reaches MaxChannelTime, constructing BSSDescriptions corresponding to the Probe Responses that match the criteria specified in the MLME-SCAN.request primitive.

 Set the NAV to 0 and scan the next channel.